 Taste local produce with a menu where guests can experience anything from house-cured prosciutto to French-style Foie Gras.

-You can also find their products at farmers markets around the region, including the Wednesday Market in St. Augustine Beach, the Salt Air Farmers Market in Marineland and the St. Augustine Amphitheatre Farmers Market.
+While some of these farms are not available for tours, many host special events and tastings for guests to attend.
+Find their products at farmers markets in the area, including the Wednesday Market in St. Augustine Beach, the Salt Air Farmers Market in Marineland, and the St. Augustine Amphitheatre Farmers Market.

 Ben Wells Produce